vecnathewhisperd0/nethunter-store-website/_docs/Inclusion_How-To.md

 Build Process
 -------------

-After the application metadata is added to fdroiddata GitLab repository, the next step is for the main NetHunter Store build server to fetch the applications source code and related components, build the application, and publish it on the main NetHunter Store repository.
+After the application metadata is added to nethunter-storedata GitLab repository, the next step is for the main NetHunter Store build server to fetch the applications source code and related components, build the application, and publish it on the main NetHunter Store repository.